danushkhanna/MoRT/README.md

 You can install them using the pip package manager.

+# **How it works?***

+The code is a Python script that uses the OpenAI API to generate movie recommendations based on user input.
+It uses the streamlit library to create a simple chat interface that allows the user to input text and receive recommendations in response.

+The get_text() function takes care of handling user input.
+It creates a text input field using streamlit, waits for the user to input some text, and then stores the user's input in the past session state variable.
+It also displays the user's input in the chat interface using the message() function from the streamlit_chat library.

+The generate_text() function is responsible for generating movie recommendations based on a given prompt.
+It uses the OpenAI API to generate text based on the prompt and returns the top recommendation as a string.

+The handle_recommendation() function takes care of displaying the recommendations to the user.
+It takes the generated text as input, parses it as a JSON array, and then displays the title, synopsis, image, trailer URL, and genre for each recommended movie using streamlit's built-in functions.

+The get_recommendation() function is responsible for generating recommendations based on the user's input.
+It retrieves the user's most recent input from the past session state variable, generates recommendations based on that input using generate_text(), and then displays the recommendations using handle_recommendation().

+The add_buttons() function is currently not being used, but it is intended to add buttons to the chat interface that allow the user to request more recommendations based on certain prompts.

+The init() function sets up the chat interface and initializes the session state variables.
+It displays a welcome message using message() and then waits for the user to input some text using get_text().
+Once the user has input some text, it generates recommendations based on that input using get_recommendation(), displays the recommendations using handle_recommendation(), and then waits for the user to input more text.
+The init() function also sets up the buttons using add_buttons(), although these buttons are currently not being used.

 # **Team Members**

 Mort was developed by a team of four members: